mdn/curriculum/curriculum/2-core/3-scripting/6-2-math.md

 Learning outcomes:

-- Understand that numbers are implemented in JavaScript as 64-bit floats, and what limitations that gives them
+- Understand that numbers are implemented in JavaScript as 64-bit floats, and what limitations they have as a result

-- NaN and infinity, and what those mean
+- `NaN` and infinity, and what those mean

 - Basic number operations in JavaScript — add, subtract, multiply, divide

 - Understand that numbers are not numbers if they are defined as strings, and how this can cause calculations to go wrong

-  - Converting strings to numbers with Number()
+  - Converting strings to numbers with `Number()`

 - Other operator types such as modulo and exponent